Symptoms of myelopathy

 Minimally invasive posterior cervical fusion

-Once the surgeons reach the site of the condition, they will fuse together two or more vertebrae, stabilizing the spine while decompressing the spinal cord or surrounding nerve roots.
+Once our board-certified+ surgeons reach the site of the condition, they will fuse together two or more vertebrae, stabilizing the spine while decompressing the spinal cord or surrounding nerve roots.
+Our procedure also holds additional benefits over traditional posterior cervical fusion, including:

 - Shorter recovery time^

 If you are suffering from myelopathy, do not wait to find relief.
-Contact Laser Spine Institute today to see if you may be a candidate for our minimally invasive posterior cervical fusion.
-Our team can review your MRI report or CT scan and help you find the treatment option that best fits your needs.
+Reach out to Laser Spine Institute to see if you may be a potential candidate for our minimally invasive posterior cervical fusion.
+Our team can perform a free MRI review* and help you find the treatment option that best fits your spine care needs.